BLavery/SAMD21-M0-Mini/README.md

     time.sleep(1)

 ```
-We have 2 blinking LEDs.
+We should have 2 blinking LEDs.